InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 - ensure that decisions regarding quality are followed through
 - review and accept contributions
 - document yet undocumented requirements
+    - When an undocumented requirement, process or limitation is discovered, TC is responsible for making sure it is documented accurately and in a way that it is understandable for contributors and POs alike.

 ## Keeping Things Running Smoothly

 - reviewing contributions
+    - make sure the contribution process uncovers problems, rather than be the cause of them.
 - communicating guidelines for contributions and for communicating in pull requests
 - documenting yet undocumented (discovered) requirements